SecOps Management: Challenges and Best Practices 2023

 The world of cybersecurity products and solutions has exploded in the last few years, with numerous platforms vying for the attention of budget managers, including SecOps Managers.
 So what effective security solutions are SecOps Managers and cybersecurity professionals seeing benefits in protecting against current cybersecurity threats?

 Organizations have been using security information and event management (SIEM) solutions for a while now.
 A SIEM aggregates, categorizes, and organizes information collected from multiple event sources.
 These solutions are now using next-generation machine learning (ML) algorithms to help with filtering through and analyzing data.
 However, even with a SIEM, organizations need more automation.
+Another popular solution class is SSPM (SaaS Security Posture Management).

 It has led to the evolution of security orchestration automation and response (SOAR) platforms.
 SOAR takes the capabilities of the traditional SIEM many steps further.
 It combines the data collected, analyzes the data, and then implements automated incident response workflows that automate and orchestrate actions to be taken without manual intervention.
 As a result, it saves tremendous time and effort to implement effective remediation to cybersecurity events in many cases.